-Yom Harat Olam means "The Birthday of the World."
+Yom Harat Olam is translated as "The Birthday of the World."

-Yom Teruah means "The Day of Sounding (the Shofar)."
+Yom Teruah is translated as "The Day of Sounding (the Shofar)."
 This is the actual name that the holiday is called in the Torah.

 Ok, so there are five different names for the holiday.
 What is the significance of that?
 How do these different themes relate to each other?

 The Teruah is the staccato sound blown on the shofar.
 Yom Teruah serves as a call to attention because this day is Yom Hadin, the Day of Judgment, and it is imperative that one be cognizant of the importance of the day.

 It is the Day of Judgment because it is Yom Hazikaron, the day on which God looks back and "remembers" our deeds, individually, collectively and historically (a record of over 4,000 years of Jewish history).